Ebb and Flow (Flood and Drain) System Explained

 5. Versatility and Scalability

 The Ebb and Flow system can accommodate various plant species, making it versatile for multiple crops, including leafy greens, herbs, and flowering plants.
-Additionally, this system is easily scalable, allowing growers to expand their operations as needed.

 Implementing the Ebb and Flow System